Weequahic Park: Wilbur J. McNeil Walking Path

+In 2025, the trail was renamed from Weequahic Lake Trail to the Essex County Wilbur J. McNeil Walking Path in honor of the founder of the Weequahic Park Association.

 Weequahic Lake

 A postcard, "A Weequahic Park Lake Girl," as reprinted in Jews of Weequahic (2008).
 The caption to the art reads "49.
 A Modern Mermaid.
 Painting by Arthur.
 Copyright, 1906, by Brown & Bigelow, St. Paul and Toronto.

 Two brooks and several springs feed into 80 acre Weequahic Lake, a natural body of water deepened by a dam.

 History of the lake

 The Olmsted Brothers drafted pIans for converting the existing spring-fed boggy wetlands into a recreationaI lake.
 Their plans recommended dredging the lake to a depth of 12 feet or to a depth sufficient to prevent vegetative growth, while maintaining the original shoreline.
 The dredging cost was deemed too expensive, however.
 Instead, in 1903, a dam was built across the northern end of the lake to arrest the flow of Bound Creek from Newark Bay, causing the water level to rise and creating the depth now seen in the lake.